mrstuff/gl-ar150-pineapple-firmware-builder/README.md

-# GLi GL-AR150 WiFi PINEAPPLE FIRMWARE BUILDER
+# GLi-NET GL-AR150 WiFi PINEAPPLE FIRMWARE BUILDER

 > all of the fancy work, none of the fancy name